 Practice Safety: Familiarize yourself with the stove and its operation before heading out.
 Practice safe cooking habits and educate everyone in your camping party about stove safety.
 Always have a fire extinguisher readily available.
 Always prioritize safety when cooking on a tent wood stove.
 Following these considerations can help ensure a positive and safe cooking experience during your camping adventures.

-The 3 general tent stove categories are heavy tent wood stoves, lightweight tent stoves and portable tent stoves.
+The three general tent stove categories are heavy tent wood stoves, lightweight tent stoves and portable tent stoves.
 Heavy stoves are normally used during stationary camping.
 Lightweight and portable tent stoves are used when weight is a consideration.
 Stove menu bar list these 3 categories.

 Based on personal experience the best location is in the roof.
 Stove jack in roof allows the use of nesting pipe that can easily be stored inside the fire box.
 Additionally, no pipe elbows are required.
-In my 12 x 14 tent I have a stove jack in the roof, a sidewall and an end wall.
-I use the roof stove jack every time after experimenting with the other stove jack locations.
-Rich

 A stove jack in any side wall requires 2 pipe elbows for changing from the horizontal to vertical pipe direction.
 Change to a vertical pipe going up is required to have the top of a stove pipe higher to prevent sparks from landing on a tent roof.
 When the stove jack in a side wall is used a metal support must be used to support the stove pipe.
 If not, the stove pipe will become lose and fall apart.

 A hot tent stove is any tent stove that is compatible with use in a tent.
 The size and weight requirements of all hot tent stoves is dependent on how the hot tent is being used.
 Stationary camping can have the heavier more durable stoves.
 Or use a lightweight or portable stove.

 Mobile hot tent campers normally use a lightweight stove.
 Hot tent stoves need to have a tent stove jack and located a safe distance from the wall.
 Especially, if a hot tent stove is used in a synthetic tent.
 Synthetic tents billow in the wind and will melt if the synthetic side wall fabric touches a hot tent stove.

 Elevation directly affects how well your tent wood stove draws.
 It is best to have a stove jack in roof at elevations of 5000 feet and higher.
 Stove jacks in side walls require 2 elbows at different locations that affect how quickly the hot air and smoke can exit the top of the stove pipe.
 A stove that has stove jack in side walls will cause more smoke to enter your tent every time the stove door is opened because of the reduced draw caused by the elbows.
 Gradually the tent and persons camping or hunting will have a smoke smell.
 If you are a hunter having the smell of smoke on clothes and equipment is not wanted or desirable.